Read about START-PROF pipe stress analysis software

 Axial and Universal expansion joints can be:

 Non-Pressure Balanced.
-Internal pressure creates unbalanced forces acting on caps and convolutions of bellows (a), causing stretch in unrestrained pipelines (b).
-If the piping is restrained between supports, it cannot expand and passes thrust force onto supports (c).
+Internal pressure creates thrust forces on bellows ends (a), causing pipeline elongation in unrestrained systems (b).
+In restrained piping between anchors, these thrust forces transfer to supports (c).
 More...

-Axial and pressure balanced expansion joints can be modeled using custom expansion joint or universal expansion joint with zero effective area
+Model axial and pressure balanced expansion joints using custom expansion joint or universal expansion joint elements with zero effective area.

-For pressure balanced expansion joint the thrust area should be changed to zero.
+For pressure balanced expansion joints, set thrust area to zero.